dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/shape-in-orchard-core-cms.md

     └── Home
         └── Index.cshtml
   ```
+- **Note** to get a template loaded property, you may need to restart an application.

 # Create a shape without ViewModel in a DisplayDriver class
 - We usually use `DisplayDriverBase.Initialize<TModel>` to create a ShapeResult for a content part.